www.xlr8yourmac.com

 (Jan.
 28, 2009)

-" I bought two of the Dell 23" monitors (SP2309W) from (site sponsor) OWC based on positive user reports on your site and elsewhere.
+" I bought two of the Dell 23" monitors (SP2309W) from OWC based on positive user reports on your site and elsewhere.
 I run them side by side as an extended desktop on a 2008 Mac Pro.
 I thought I would offer a few brief observations for anyone else interested in using this inexpensive monitor with a Mac:

 1. The monitors are very attractive in their piano black (perhaps apart from the Dell moniker), and they swivel and extend vertically with a simple push of the finger.
 The onscreen menu and associated touch sensitive buttons are very elegant and simple...probably the best I've ever used.
 I believe the monitors are manufactured by Samsung, and the quality shows.